luisecastro/bert_recommendation/README.md

-# project_RPDNT
-Respository for Project
+# Content based recommendation using BERT